cph-its/mobimaestro_log_analyser/README.md

 root@71364c7e3116 :/# exit
 ```

 The container is still running.
-You can stop if with:
+You can stop it with:

 Mac/Linux:
 ```